AND PUBLIC OPINION

 Despite growing awareness and education, there are still doubts and misconceptions that persist.
 In this section, we will touch on the most common misconceptions.

-CBD works best as an isolate
+myth: CBD works best as an isolate

 This was a common myth when CBD was first becoming popular.
 While CBD can still be effective when isolated, it’s much more effective when it is paired with the other compounds present on the plant.

 It has been shown many times that full-spectrum CBD, or CBD with the full range of cannabinoids, terpenes, and esters in hemp, works better than CBD in isolated form.
-We dove deep into this topic in Chapter SEVEN if you’d like to read more about the phenomenon.
+We dove deep into this topic in Chapter SEVEN if you’d like to read more about the

-CBD blocks receptors in the brain
+myth: CBD blocks receptors in the brain

 There is a myth that CBD actually blocks some of the receptors in your brain and prevents it from operating at full potential.